campbell000/blog/content/articles/anime-is-crumbling-under-pressures-of-money-making.md

 * Videogame / High-fantasy / Isakai, but subverted for comedic effect
 * Cute girls doing cute things

-These ideas were once novel and exciting, but now they're not.
-We see these kinds of show every single anime season, with the same kinds of "safe" character archetypes, conventions, and plot beats.
 I'm not saying that these genres produce inherently bad anime, but I don't think one can argue with me that in 2020, these genres aren't exciting.
 Rather, they can be considered "safe".
 They aren't novel or unique, and they can probably grab a sizeable audience based on concept alone.

 This isn't because the anime industry has "lost its touch": I'm sure that there's just as many eager and creative people in the industry today as there was in the 80's, 90's and 2000's.
 In fact, I'm sure there are young adults that grew up the same anime that I did, and want nothing more than to pursue their dreams of making something special, money be damned.